oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ### `totalRewardsAvailable`

-Computes the total SNX rewards available to be withdrawn.
+Computes the total OKS rewards available to be withdrawn.
 This simply sums the unclaimed rewards over [`recentFeePeriods`](#recentfeeperiods) except those from the current period, because they cannot yet be claimed.

 ??? example "Details"